khushbooag4/portfolio_website/README.md

 - You can check it using `npm start`, it will open the website locally on your browser.
 # Deployment 📦

-- The website is deployed on gitHub pages [Click Here](khushbooag4.github.io/portfolio_website)
+- The website is deployed on GitHub pages [Click Here](khushbooag4.github.io/portfolio_website)

 # Technologies used 🛠️